qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 </br>

-  * Encrypt the credentials file.
+  * Encrypt the credentials file for your user ID (typically the email address you entered when the PGP identity was generated).
 ```shell
 # this command creates a new file with the same filename as the plaintext + suffix ".gpg"
 ❯ gpg -e -{u,r}alice@example.com ~/.aws/credentials